eyanoapp/opensigl/docs/en/stock-management/accounting/index.md

 &raquo; [Home](../../index.md) / [Inventory & Stock Management](../index.md) / Stock Management & Accounting

 # Stock Management & Accounting
-Stock management in BHIMA can be a standalone package or with automated accounting features.
+Stock management in OpenSIGL can be a standalone package or with automated accounting features.
 The automated accounting features are enabled in the [Stock Settings](../stock.settings.md#individual-stock-settings) module under the "Enable Automatic Stock Accounting" setting.
 It is on by default.

-BHIMA behaves differently depending on the accounting standard being followed.
-For completeness, below we'll present the two accounting strategies and discuss how BHIMA automates each.
+OpenSIGL behaves differently depending on the accounting standard being followed.
+For completeness, below we'll present the two accounting strategies and discuss how OpenSIGL automates each.
 We'll present an overview, then the purchasing procedure, then the consumption of medicines.

 ## OHADA Stock Accounting